for automating Clojure projects without setting your hair on fire

 parallel, the main project and its dependencies, but it is very

-inconvenient to run lein install
+inconvenient to run lein install and restart your

 repl all the time to get your changes picked up.
 Leiningen